 Prof.dr.ing Paul J.M.
-Havinga is full professor in the Computer Science department at the University of Twente in the Netherlands.
+Havinga is full professor in the Computer Science department at the University of Twente in the Netherlands, and Director Science at TNO - ICT.
 He received his PhD at the University of Twente on the thesis entitled “Mobile Multimedia Systems” in 2000.
 He is also a guest professor Smart IoT systems at the Nanchang University in China.

 Paul Havinga has a broad background in various aspects of communication systems: on wireless communication, on chip-area network architectures for handheld devices, mobile multimedia systems, QoS over wireless networks, reconfigurable computing, and on interconnection architectures for multiprocessor systems.

 Currently his research themes have focussed on: wireless sensor networks, Internet of Things, distributed networked systems, and energy-efficient wireless communication.
 The common theme in these areas is on the development of large-scale, heterogeneous, wireless, distributed systems.
 Research questions cover architectures, protocols, programming paradigms, algorithms, and applications.
 This research has resulted in over 500 scientific publications in journals and conferences, and 8 patents.
 He is regularly invited for keynote presentations on this work.

 He has a significant experience as project manager in several international research projects on wireless sensor networks.
 In 2001 he initiated the first European project on wireless sensor networks (2001 – 2004).
 Many research projects on sensor networks followed, all addressing different aspects of wireless sensor networks and IoT.
 He was initiator and project coordinator of several large European projects, and coordinator of many national projects.